 California is one of the largest states in America and the world.
-This state has many ecosystems, great weather, a sunny climate, and a large space.
+It has many ecosystems, great weather, a sunny climate, and a large area.

 All these attributes of California naturally make it one of the best places for wide life.

 One of the wildlife animals that California houses are different types of snakes.
-Some of the snakes found in California are dangerous, while the rest are harmless.
+Some snakes found in California are dangerous, while the rest are harmless.

 According to research, there are over a hundred different snakes in California.

-For the sake of this article, we have combined a list of some of the different snakes in California you may come across.
+For the sake of this article, we have combined a list of some of the different snakes you may encounter in California.

-We also have divided the list into 2; the common (less venomous snakes) and the venomous snakes for more understanding.
+We also divided the list into 2 groups: the common (less venomous) and the venomous snakes, to facilitate understanding.

 1. Gopher Snake

-First on our list of the different snakes in California is the gopher snake.
-The gopher snake is a snake that can grow very large in size.
+First on our list of California snakes is the gopher snake, which can grow very large.

 The average adult gopher can grow to about 7 feet long with an average of 2-9 feet; however, they are not venomous.

-Wildlife keepers have discovered that this snake happens to be less interested in humans and more interested in other smaller animals.
-Their average lifespan is 10-15 years.
+Wildlife keepers have discovered that this snake is less interested in humans and more interested in other smaller animals.
+Its average lifespan is 10-15 years.

 The gopher snakes have brown, yellow, or green colors on their skin, with numerous black spots on them.